-Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Persons with impaired respiratory function, airway diseases and conditions such as emphysema or chronic bronchitis, may incur further disability if excessive concentrations of particulate are inhaled.
-If prior damage to the circulatory or nervous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on individuals who may be exposed to further risk if handling and use of the material result in excessive exposures.
+measures be used in an occupational setting.
 Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
 Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
-Eye Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may cause transient discomfort characterised by tearing or conjunctival redness (as with windburn).
-Slight abrasive damage may also result.
+Eye This material can cause eye irritation and damage in some persons.
 Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
-Long term exposure to high dust concentrations may cause changes in lung function i.e. pneumoconiosis, caused by particles less than 0.5 micron penetrating and remaining in the lung.

-DI Thursenius ΤΟΧΙΟΙΤΥ IRRITATION

-DL-Threonine Not Available Not Available

-Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Agarose, low EEO TOXICITY IRRITATION molecular biology grade , type D1 Oral (Rat) LD50: 11000 mg/kg [2] Not Available Legend: 1.
+Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

 Acute Toxicity × Carcinogenicity ×

-Skin Irritation/Corrosion × Reproductivity ×
+Skin Irritation/Corrosion ✓ Reproductivity ×

-Serious Eye Damage/Irritation × STOT - Single Exposure ×
+Serious Eye Damage/Irritation ~ STOT - Single Exposure ~

 Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

 Mutagenicity × Aspiration Hazard ×